kloczek/zabbix-templates/README.md

 - Service Zabbix Server

 ## Notes:
-* Each template has own version tag which is copy of the whole zabbix-templates package version tag in which changes has been released.
+* Each template has own version tag which is copy of the whole zabbix-templates package version tag in which last changes has been released
 * Each template in the description field has the last modification date and internal version
 * If it is something which needs to be done to use those templates it is described in each template within description notes
 * Naming convention for the items names, applications and triggers must adhere naming convention using 2-4 letter abbreviations: